A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsection{Classifier Architecture}

-In addition to traditional machine learning classifiers, SOTA anti-spoofing algorithms focus on utilizing DL architectures such as CNN and ResNet as classifiers.
+In addition to traditional machine learning classifiers, DL-based approaches have come to dominate speech Deepfake detection.
+Building on advancements made in detecting visual Deepfake artifacts in images and videos, the development of speech Deepfake detection techniques has similarly evolved, with early models based on CNNs and ResNets giving way to more sophisticated architectures such as GNNs, Transformers, and other DL-based structures.
 We assess the strengths and limitations of different classifier structures, as summarized in TABLE \ref{TABLE:CLASIFIER}.
 Certain models incorporate multiple DL architectures.
 For instance, RawNet2 \cite{tak2021end} integrates a gated recurrent unit (GRU) layer after ResNet blocks.
 Here, we categorize these models based on their primary structure.